NEWTON SOLNEY VILLAGE PLAN – May 2022. Ratified on Friday 10th June 2022.

 2.1 Setting the scene

 Newton Solney is located adjacent to the River Trent in South Derbyshire on the B5008 between Repton and Burton-on-Trent.
-It is a medium sized village with a population of about 700, 280 households and 548 registered electors.
-There is an infant school, a church, a village hall, a recreational field, two pubs and a hotel.
+It is a medium sized village with a population of about 700, 380 households and 676 registered electors.
+There is an infant school, a church, a village hall, a recreational field, two pubs and a hotel plus a Chiropracter.
 There is a second school within the Parish boundary at Bladon House.
 There are two Alms houses within the village, the John Higgot Alms Houses and Sunnyside Alms Houses.
 The Parish includes the village of Newton Solney and extends to the south end of Bretby Lane/Newton Lane; west along the B5008 to Dalebrook; parts of Wheatley Lane, Sales Lane and Hollow Lane the latter three being in Winshill; and east towards Repton.

 The extent of the Parish boundary can be viewed on the Newton Solney web site and follow the directions or can be identified on OS Explorer Map 245 or viewed at www.election-maps.co.uk